Bisimulation as a Logical Relation: Introduction

-Returning to why we are taking this approach, the second benefit we mentioned is that placing these constructions in this context opens up the possibility of applying them in more general settings than {\Set}.
-The early work of Hermida \cite{hermida1993fibrations,hermida1999some} shows that logical predicates can be obtained from quite general interpretations of logic, and more recent work of the authors of this paper shows how to extend this to general logical relations.
+A second benefit of this approach using explicit algebraic constructions of models is that placing these constructions in this context opens up the possibility of applying them in more general settings than {\Set}, by generalising the constructions to other frameworks.
+The early work of \cite{hermida1993fibrations,hermida1999some} shows that logical predicates can be obtained from quite general interpretations of logic, and more recent work of the authors of this paper shows how to extend this to general logical relations.
 The interpretation of covariant powerset given here is via an algebraic theory of complete sup-lattices opening up the possibility of also extending it to more general settings (though there will be design decisions about the indexing structures allowed).
 The derived structures used to model weak bisimulation are defined through reflections, and so can be interpreted in categories with the correct formal properties.
-All of this gives, we hope, a framework that can be used flexibly in a wide range of settings.
+All of this gives, we hope, a framework that can be used flexibly in a wide range of settings, see {e.g.} \cite{ghani2010fibrational}.

 As we have indicated, much of this is based on material well-known to the process algebra community.
 We will not attempt to give a full survey of sources here.